About Us

 Collaboration

-We work with groups, and organizations to create spaces and provide social support for Black people in the field of aging
+We collaborate with groups and organizations to foster inclusive environments and offer social support for attracting and retaining Black individuals in the aging field.

 Support